pgrill/guidelines/django/README.rst

 of the app (test_models.py, test_views.py, etc).
 Django will be able to find those tests anyway and it will be easier to maintain afterwards.

+**Test Data**

+As Django Two Scoops suggests, relying on fixtures could be problematic.
+They are hard to maintain, especially as it can be difficult to identify during the JSON load process where your JSON files are either broken or a subtly inaccurate representation of the database.

+To create initial data we use `Factory Boy <https://factoryboy.readthedocs.io/>`__.

 **Configurations**

 We also like to keep a specific configuration for testing that depends on the